FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 		- Armour Piercing Rounds: Deal additional (20% + 20% per stack) damage to bosses
 		- Backup Magazine: (1 + 1 per stack) Projectile to Secondary Skill.
 		- Bison Steak: Increases Max HP by (25 + 25 per stack).
-		- Bolstering Lantern: For each Creature within (20m + 5m per stack), up to a max of (4 + 2 per stack) Creatures (Creatures inside you don't count), decrease the difficulty of your Dodge Roll by -1 to a minimum of 1 until 14 stacks are gained; every 14 stacks of this item, reset the Dodge Bonus and gain +1 Offensive Action.
+		- Bolstering Lantern: For each Creature within (20m + 5m per stack), up to a max of (4 + 2 per stack) Creatures (Creatures inside you don't count), increase your Attack Roll by +1 per stack with a stack; every 14 stacks of this item, gain 1 Offensive Stack Bonus that provides either +14 to Attack Rolls or gain +1 Offensive Action.
 		- Bundle of Fireworks: Activating an interactable launches (8 + 4 per stack) fireworks that deal 37.5% Base Damage per-hit to the closest target.
 		- Bustling Fungus: Every Round Spent in Total Defence, at the start of your Turn heal all allies (including yourself) within (3m +1.5m per stack) by (4.5% + 2.25% per stack) of your Max HP 6 times.
 		- Cautious Slug: Increase HP Regen by (18 + 18 per stack ) HP every Round.
 		- Chronic Expansion: Killing an enemy increases your damage by (3% + 1% per stack), up to (10 + 5 per stack) for 2 Rounds.
 Dealing Damage refreshes the timer.
 		- Crowbar: Deal (75% + 75% per stack) damage to enemies above 90% health.
 		- Delicate Watch: Increase damage by (20% + 20% per stack).
 Taking damage that brings your HP below 25% your Max HP breaks this item.
-		- Elusive Antlers: Spawns 3 orbs of energy every (10 - 1 per stack) seconds, each giving +1 to the consumer's Dodge Bonus up to (3 + 1 per stack) times for 12 seconds/2 Rounds, while every 3 orbs consumed improves the user's Sprint Speed by 25%.
+		- Elusive Antlers: Spawns 3 orbs of energy every (10 - 1 per stack) seconds, each giving +1 to the consumer's Dodge Bonus up to (3 + 1 per stack) times for 12 seconds/2 Rounds, while every 3 orbs consumed improves the user's Sprint Speed Buff by +1.
-		- Energy Drink: Increases Sprint Speed by (25% + 25% per stack).
+		- Energy Drink: Increases Sprint Speed Buff by (25% + 25% per stack).
 		- Focus Crystal: Increase damage to enemies within 13m by (20% + 20% per stack).
 		- Gasoline: Killing an enemy ignites all enemies within (12m + 4m per stack) for 150% Base Damage and applies the Burn Condition upon them.
 Additionally, enemies Burn for (150% + 75% per stack) Base Damage.
 		- Item Scrap, White: Does nothing.
 Prioritized when used with 3D Printers.
 		- Lens-Maker's Glasses: Your attacks have a (10% + 10% per stack) chance to Critically Strike, dealing double damage.
 		- Medkit: 2 seconds after getting hurt and not taking damage, heal for 20 plus an additional (5% + 5% per stack) of Max HP.
-		- Mocha: Each stack of this item
+		- Mocha: Each stack of this item Increases Attack Rolls by (1 + 1 per stack) and Dodge Rolls by (1 + 1 per stack); at 14 stacks for Attack Rolls gain +1 Offensive Stack Bonus; at 15 stacks for Dodge Rolls gain +1 Defensive Stack Bonus.
 		- Monster Tooth: Killing an enemy spawns a healing orb that heals for 8 plus an additional (2% + 2% per stack) of Player's own Max HP.
 		- Oddly-Shaped Opal: If an attack will hit the user, until the start of their Next Turn, increase the user's Armour by (100 + 100 per stack), after which they then take damage normally; after this effect ends, if the user remains unharmed for 3 consecutive Rounds, the effect of this item is restored, while taking damage resets the timer for recovery.
-		- Paul's Goat Hoof: Increases the user's Dodge Bonus by (1 + 1 per stack) up to a Stack-Limit of 8; additional stacks can either provide additional Dodge Bonus to the user, or for every stack of 8 this item has gives the user a +1 Search Bonus while searching for items.
+		- Paul's Goat Hoof: Increases the user's Dodge Bonus by (1 + 1 per stack); at 8 stacks, gain +1 Defensive Stack Bonus.
 		- Personal Shield Generator: Gain a Shield of HP equal to (8% + 8% per stack) of your Max HP.
 It begins recharging at a rate of 15% per Round after 3 consecutive Rounds of taking no damage; taking damage resets the timer for recovery
 		- Power Elixir: Upon taking damage that reduces the user's HP below 25%, before killing the user unless against an insta-kill effect, consumes 1 of this item instantaneously, healing the user for 75% of their Max HP; if the damage exceeds the amount healed, additional Power Elixirs are consumed until no more can be consumed; this item doesn't need to be held to be activated, but simultaneously can't be used to heal before the user's HP has reached the threshold.
 		- Repulsion Armour Plate: Reduces all incoming damage by (-5 + -5 per stack); cannot reduce damage taken below 1.
 		- Roll of Pennies: Gain (3 + 3 per stack) Gold on taking damage from an enemy; add +1 to the Gold gained for every 10 Minutes survived throughout a Roguelike Campaign or every Day that passes in other Campaign Settings.
 		- Rusted Key: Used to be made aware of and open Hidden Caches with a d100 chance (80% Uncommon Item/20% Legendary (11-90=Uncommon Tier, 1-10 & 91-100=Legendary Tier)).
 Opening the cache consumes this item.
-		- Soldier Syringe: Decreases the Difficulty of Dodging attacks by -1 to a minimum of 1 until 7 Soldier Syringes are collected; for each multiple of 7 of syringes collected, reset the Dodge Bonus and give the User a Permanent +1 Offensive Action to their Turns.
+		- Soldier Syringe: Increase Attack Rolls by (1 + 1 per stack); every 7 stacks, gain +1 Offensive Stack Bonus.
 		- Sticky Bomb: Upon hitting an enemy or multiple enemies with an attack, roll a d20; or each (5% + 5% per stack) chance of this item(s), attach a bomb to the enemy that detonates at the end of the Round for 180% Total Damage; percentages above 100 add another bomb on-hit if the Chance is rolled; if multiple enemies are hit with an attack, to determine however many are hit, roll a d100+ to count how many would be hit, with excess hitting nothing else.
 		- Stun Grenade: Upon hitting an enemy or multiple enemies with an attack, roll a d20; for each (5% + 5% per stack) chance of this item(s), Stun the enemy for 1 Offensive Action; gaining above 100% chance to Stun does not affect the duration or chance of the Stun, nor improve its effects any further; if multiple enemies are hit with an attack, to determine however many are hit, roll a d100+ to count how many would be hit, with excess hitting nothing else..
 		- Topaz Brooch: Upon Kill, gain a temporary HP Barrier worth (15 + 15 per stack) HP that degenerates per-Round by 5HP.
 		- Tougher Times: Gives the user a (15% + 15% per stack) chance to Block incoming damage, rolled with a d20, negating any damage taken to 0; this item is unaffected by Luck-increasing items.
 		- Tri-Tip Dagger: Upon hitting an enemy or multiple enemies with an attack, roll a d20; for each (10% + 10% per stack) chance of this item(s), the target is inflicted with Bleeding, dealing 240% Base Damage over 3 seconds of a Round, resetting its timer on new damage taken.
-		- Warbanner: Upon Levelling Up, or starting a Teleporter Event, drop a Banner upon the floor that strengthens all allies within (16m + 8m per stack); those within the banner's range increases their Total Damage by 30% before crits and increases the user's Dodge Rolls by +3.
+		- Warbanner: Upon Levelling Up, or starting a Teleporter Event, drop a Banner upon the floor that strengthens all allies within (16m + 8m per stack); those within the banner's range increase their Attack & Dodge Rolls by +3.
 		- Warped Echo: The next hit/group of hits that deal damage to the user in a Round are reduced by 20% of the total damage taken and spreading the remaining damage into (3 + 1 per stack) hits per-second; all echoed damage is non-lethal except for the final hit; after this effect ends, this item requires 2.5 Rounds to Recharge itself before its effect can be used again.
 	- Uncommon
 		- AtG Missile Mk.
 1: With each hit upon an enemy, roll a d20; rolling a 19 or 20, you fire a missile from the AtG at the target, dealing (300% + 300% per stack) Total Damage.
 For attacks that hit an AOE, roll a d100+ to determine how many enemies are attacked on a successful hit.